brush701/obsidian-multiplayer/README.md

 The goal is to achieve functionality similar to Google Docs by building on top of [Yjs](www.yjs.dev).

-**Note:** This plugin is still in early alpha and definitely has bugs, which could result in loss of data!
+**Note:** This plugin is still in development and is pre-alpha.
+It definitely has bugs, which could result in loss of data!
 Please back up your vaults before use.
+I don't have a lot of time to work on it right now, so collaborators are welcome!

 ### Creating a Room
 Collaboration is built around the notion of Rooms: groups of files which are simultaneously editable by many users.
 Unlike Google Docs, we do not provide fine-grained permissioning.
 Everything is built on top of the Yjs WebRTC connector, which is fundamentally peer-to-peer.
 There are no administrators.
 Any user that has the Room's ID and password can access and modify its contents.
 Access can only be revoked by generating a new ID and password for the room.